AUT-CE-Archive/AUT-CE-AP/README.md

 # AUT-CE-AP
-A repository for my Advanced Programming course
+A repository for Advanced Programming course in Amirkabir University of Technology